TL;DR

 -

 Income Protection Insurance: This is often confused with Critical Illness Cover, but it's very different.
 Income Protection pays a monthly percentage of your salary if you are unable to work due to any illness or injury that your doctor signs you off for.
-It can pay out for a set period (e.g., 2 years) or right up until you return to work or retire.
+It may pay out for a set period (e.g., 2 years) or right up until you return to work or retire.
 It's particularly vital for the self-employed, freelancers, and company directors who don't have access to long-term sick pay.

 -